aceraut/cudaranai/README.md

-Convolutional neural network from scratch (well it does have dependencies but technically they're pre-installed) in CUDA/C++.
-The implementation is not blazingly fast, however, because of my skill issue in CUDA.
+An **unoptimized** implementation of convolutional neural network made from scratch (well technically it does have dependencies but they're pre-installed) in CUDA/C++.

-The name is a pun on kudaranai, which means useless in Japanese, and I think it's the fittest description of this repo.

 Don't mind the crappy commit history, I just don't have CUDA-enabled hardware to test locally.